-In many ways, creative and data are enemies who often work separately from each other.
+In many ways, creativity and data are enemies who often work separately from each other.
 But in forging peace between these two marketing departments the future of marketing?
 In recent marketing developments, it’s becoming increasingly apparent that for creating digital campaigns, creative and data can and should work together more closely.

 Here’s why both should be considered when creating digital campaigns: